cheminfo/roc-eln-docker/faq.md

 ### How to edit homepage

-When going to your website: http://localhost/on-tabs/ and login using the credentials specifield in the docker-compose.yml file you will be able to edit the home page view as well as to define custom local views.
+When going to your website: http://localhost/on-tabs/ and login using the credentials specified in the docker-compose.yml file you will be able to edit the home page view as well as to define custom local views.

 You will see a view manager as shown below

 ![view manager](static/viewmanager.png)

 which allows you toggle between revisions.

-If you want to change for example the tiles that are shown on the home screen, you can right click and then select `switch to layer/Links` where you will be able to delete, move and add tiles.
+If you want to change for example the tiles that are shown on the home screen, you can right-click and then select `switch to layer/Links` where you will be able to delete, move and add tiles.

 ![right click](static/changelayer.png)

 What you for example might want to do is to change the document to which the help button redirects to.
 For this, you can go to the `on-tabs` website, right click on and select `Global preferences`, then under `Action Scripting` you can edit the `Action Help`

 ### How to modify views